ampl/ampl.github.io/docs/source/solvers/cbc/options.md

       on  - Turn on

 tech:optionfile (optionfile, option:file)
-      Name of solver option file to read (surrounded by 'single' or "double" quotes if the name contains blanks).
+      Name of an AMPL solver option file to read (surrounded by 'single' or "double" quotes if the name contains blanks).
 Lines that start with # are ignored.
-Otherwise, each nonempty line should contain "name=value".
+Otherwise, each nonempty line should contain "name=value", e.g., "lim:iter=500".

 tech:outlev (outlev)
       0*-4: Whether to write log lines (chatter) to stdout and to file.